Suspected of Academic Misconduct

 - You can appeal the finding that academic misconduct occurred

-- You can appeal the penalty assigned, if the penalty is an “F” in the course (a grade reduction cannot be appealed).
+- You can appeal the penalty assigned, if the penalty is an “F” in the course (a grade of zero or a grade reduction cannot be appealed).

 - See: Appeals Process